 Symptoms of the cold start 1 to 3 days after infection.
 The first symptoms that could be felt would be discomfort in the nose or throat.
 Then sneezing starts, and the infected person has a runny nose and feels mildly ill.
-Fever is not common but may develop.

 Initially, the secretions from the nose may be watery and clear.
 Eventually it becomes thicker, opaque, yellow-green and less.
 Sometimes, cough may also develop.
 Symptoms usually disappear in 4 to 10 days, although the cough may last longer.